-The only person required on the machine is the operator.
+- The only person required on the machine is the operator.
 Never allow anyone to ride on the machine anywhere outside the cab.
-A person other than the operator may ride inside the cab only if the unit is equipped with a training seat and safety belt.

-Do not operate this machine if you know of malfunctions, missing parts, and/or mis-adjustments.
+A person other than the operator may ride inside the cab only if the unit is equipped with a training seat and safety belt. - Do not operate this machine if you know of malfunctions, missing parts, and/or mis-adjustments.
 These situations can cause or contribute to an accident or damage to the machine.
-Stop the machine immediately if problems arise after starting.

-Do not operate the machine before disconnecting the hydraulic tank or engine block heaters.
+Stop the machine immediately if problems arise after starting. - Do not operate the machine before disconnecting the hydraulic tank or engine block heaters.
 The hydraulic tank heater and/ or engine block heater use a 110 or 220 V AC external power source.
 An electrical shock could be fatal.

-- All electrical cables and connectors must be in good condition.
+• All electrical cables and connectors must be in

+good condition.
 Use caution in wet weather to avoid danger from electrical shock.
-Extension cords to the hydraulic tank and/or engine block heater must be properly grounded. - Do not start the engine if the key has been marked with a "DO NOT START" or "RED" tag, or by your local "lockout/tagout" procedure. - Never operate any of the cab controls from anywhere other than the operator's seat. - Sound the horn to alert personnel in the area before starting the engine, and make sure everyone is clear.
-Be sure that all controls are in neutral before starting the engine. - Operate at low speeds in crowded areas or soft terrain. - This machine is not designed for lifting or moving of persons.
-The operator's cab is the only safe location for personnel while the machine is in operation.
+Extension cords to the hydraulic tank and/or engine block heater must be properly grounded.

+- Do not start the engine if the key has been marked with a "DO NOT START" or "RED" tag, or by your local "lockout/tagout" procedure. - Never operate any of the cab controls from anywhere other than the operator's seat. - Sound the horn to alert personnel in the area before starting the engine, and make sure everyone is clear.
+Be sure that all controls are in neutral before starting the engine. - Operate at low speeds in crowded areas or soft terrain. - Avoid abrupt changes in boom direction.

-Allied Wagner
+Wagner

-- Operators and trainers (if training seat is provided) must remain in their seats with the safety belt fastened during operation. - Check under the unit to make sure the belly pans are up and secure. - Never pass a load over ground personnel or other equipment.
-Sound the horn and wait for the area to be cleared before moving the machine or load. - Be accurate in load placement.
-It's important to know what the load will do when it's released. - Lower or move the load to the ground before leaving the cab or shutting down the engine. - High voltage electricity can discharge to ground without direct contact with the machine's structure.
+- This machine is not designed for lifting or moving of persons.
+The operator's cab is the only safe location for personnel while the machine is in operation. - Operators and trainers (if training seat is provided) must remain in their seats with the safety belt fastened during operation. - Be aware that several people can stand in the engine compartment, completely out of sight of the operator.
+Be sure to check under the unit before boarding. - High voltage electricity can discharge to ground without direct contact with the machine's structure.
 Minimum clearances from energized power lines or other power sources must be maintained.
 If electrical energy does discharge through the machine, REMAIN IN THE CAB.
 Avoid contact with metal surfaces.
 Do not permit anyone to come into contact with the machine's structure.